krtb/InforMee/README.md

 ## To Start

+* App usese PostgreSql as a database, can't be run without it.
+Currently working on a solution by using AWS
+* Link to [my youtube video](https://youtu.be/HXDGytM1vys) walk through of the app

 1. cd InforMee-Backend
 2. run `rails s -p 3001`
 3. open a second tab in your terminal